kmmsks/hilmo_identify_episodes/README.md

 - when ```inpatient== TRUE & inpatient_psy == TRUE```, variable ```dg_inpat_psy``` included,
 - when ```inpatient== FALSE```, variable ```dg_outpat``` included.

-## select processed data and count episodes by person
+## Subset processed data & count episodes and time spent in hospital by person

 If only overnight episodes are considered as inpatient treatments: